Movement L1 (M1) Protocol Specification

 2.3.1 Runtime Optimization

-Movement L1's MoveVM implementation includes an optimized interpreter with verified bytecode, instruction caching for caching of compiled bytecode for repeated execution, gas optimization with precise gas metering and minimal overhead, and memory management with efficient memory allocation and garbage collection.
+M1's MoveVM implementation includes an optimized interpreter with verified bytecode, instruction caching for caching of compiled bytecode for repeated execution, gas optimization with precise gas metering and minimal overhead, and memory management with efficient memory allocation and garbage collection.

 2.3.2 Security Features